RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Realtime Scheduling and Compilation for Continuous Angle Rotation Architectures

 \subsection{Execution of CNOT Gate}

-Lattice surgery on surface codes provides a convenient way to perform CNOT gates between two data qubits that can be arbitrarily far apart in constant time (taking $2$ lattice surgery cycles as shown in Figure~\ref{fig:lattice_cnot}).
-The only requirements for the execution is that there should exist a path of ancilla qubits connecting the control to the target (via at least one ancilla qubit), and the path should be from the $Z$ edge of the control qubit to the $X$ edge of the target qubit.
-It might be possible that such a path does not exist, either due to the ancilla being occupied for another gate operation, or the required edges ($X$ or $Z$ edges) of the data qubit not having any neighboring ancilla.
-In such cases, the compiler would need to insert an edge-rotation gate to orient the correct edge of the qubit onto the chosen path.
-This gate operation requires one free adjacent ancilla qubit and takes $3$ lattice surgery cycles.
-Figure~\ref{fig:cnot_execution} shows an example for both situations.
-The routing algorithm and path selection are crucial to an optimal compilation scheme.
+We can perform logical CNOT gates on data qubits that are arbitrarily far apart using lattice surgery.
+Lattice surgery requires a contiguous path of (non-empty) ancilla tiles between the Z edge of the control qubit and the X edge of the target qubit.
+Such a path may not exist, either due to the ancilla being occupied for another gate operation, or the required edges not having any ancilla neighbours.
+In either case, we need to insert an edge-rotation gate to expose the required edge of the qubit onto the chosen path.
+This gate operation requires a free neighbouring ancilla tile and takes $3$ lattice surgery cycles (Figure~\ref{fig:cnot_execution}).
+The routing algorithm and path selection are crucial to an optimal scheduler.
 Multiple path finding techniques have been proposed in literature, such as shortest path selection \cite{javadi-abhari2017optimized} and AutoBraid \cite{hua2021autobraid}, however, they don't account for non-deterministic ancilla activity and edge-rotation gates.
-As a result, these techniques do not permit `early' start of the next set of gates if any gate in the current layer takes longer to execute.
-For instance, if two CNOTs are scheduled to execute simultaneously with one CNOT taking $2$ cycles and the other taking $5$ cycles, the next set of gates will only be scheduled after the CNOT gate taking $5$ cycles is finished.
-However, some of the gates in the next layer can start after the CNOT gate taking $2$ cycles finishes.
+As a result, these techniques do not permit the next set of gates to begin execution early if any gate in the current layer takes longer to execute.
+More specifically, execution of the next layer is stalled until the gate with the highest execution time of the current layer is completed.
+For instance, if two CNOTs are scheduled to execute simultaneously with one CNOT taking $2$ cycles and the other taking $5$ cycles (due to requiring an edge rotation), the next set of gates will only be scheduled after the CNOT gate taking $5$ cycles is finished.
+However, some gates in subsequent layers can start after the shorter CNOT completes.
 This problem is amplified when we have non-deterministic $Rz$ gates, which we discuss in more detail in Section~\ref{section:rzexecution}.
-As evident from Figure~\ref{fig:histograms}, for AutoBraid, a large percentage of the CNOT gates take $5$ and $8$ cycles to execute ($8$ cycles are taken when there is a single ancilla connecting the control and target, and edges for both the control and target are incorrect, thus requiring $3+3+2$ cycles: edge-rotation of the control followed by the target followed by the CNOT), in contrast to our dynamic protocol where more than $50\%$ of the CNOT gates take $2$ cycles and more than $90\%$ of CNOTs take $6$ or less cycles.
-Here, we only consider the time taken after the gate is scheduled.